 - At 4-5 months your baby’s daytime sleep is just starting to become organized.
 Therefore you will need to be patient and as consistent as possible in scheduling naptimes and giving your baby the opportunity to soothe himself back to sleep when he wakes early from a nap.
 The most important thing you can do is to be consistent so your baby understands what is now expected of him.

-- Bedtime should be about 3 hours after the end of your baby’s last nap of the day and should vary based on the quality of daytime sleep (i.e. bedtime should be earlier if the quality of day sleep was poor).
-Your baby may need 1or 2 feedings at night.
+- Bedtime should be about 2.5-3 hours after the end of your baby’s last nap of the day and should vary based on the quality of daytime sleep (i.e. bedtime should be earlier if the quality of day sleep was poor).
+Your baby may need 1 feeding at night.

-- Around this time period your baby will start to drop his third nap in favor of two naps at 9am and 1pm.
+- By now your baby will start to drop his third nap in favor of two naps at 9am and 1pm.
 The second nap should be the longer of the two.

-- It is important that you pay special attention to making bedtime earlier when the transition from two naps to one nap occurs so that your child does not become overtired.
-Bedtime should be no more than 3-4 hours after the end of your child’s second nap.
+- It is important that you pay special attention to making bedtime earlier when the transition from three naps to two naps occurs so that your child does not become overtired.
+Bedtime should be no more than about 3-3.5 hours after the end of your child’s second nap.
 One overnight feeding may still be necessary through the ninth month.

 - This is a fairly consistent period during which your baby’s sleep will likely not change that much.
 Your baby will still need a two nap schedule although you may start to notice that his wakeful period between naps is becoming longer.